elkrojo/conjure/README.md

 The main menu section gives the users clear options, which invites interactivity to filter track results.
 The page sections will resize and reflow when the screen size is reduced or increased.

+**Header Logo**
+1. Click on the header logo.
+Verify that you are returned to the welcome screen, no matter where you are on teh site.
+2. Hover over the logo with the mouse.
+Verify that a playful animation affects the logo.

 **Main Menu:**
 1. Click on all menu items and verify that the page updates to show the relevant filtering options.